 This specialized patient navigator follows colorectal cancer patients beginning at diagnosis to ensure they are going through treatment without obstacles.
 The navigator follows up as needed and assists patients with any issues that may arise during their care, including financial issues, toxicities and psychosocial needs.

-Our staff at the David Lee Cancer Center is highly trained in the areas of oncology and hematology.
+Our staff at CAMC Cancer Center is highly trained in the areas of oncology and hematology.
 We have a broad range of staff to assist patients during the continuum of care.

 Physician's assistants work with the physician's to facilitate in-patient consultations and triage in-patient needs.